vegardit/bash-funk/modules/test.md

         Performs a self-test.

 Examples:
-$ -test-fn-single-value-parameters
-Error: Parameter AA must be specified.
-$ -test-fn-single-value-parameters aa
-Error: Parameter BB must be specified.
-$ -test-fn-single-value-parameters aa bb
-Error: Value 'bb' for parameter BB is not a numeric value.
-$ -test-fn-single-value-parameters aa 12
-Error: Parameter CC must be specified.
-$ -test-fn-single-value-parameters aa 12 0
-Error: Value '0' for parameter CC is too low.
-Must be >= 1.
-$ -test-fn-single-value-parameters aa 12 6
-Error: Value '6' for parameter CC is too high.
-Must be <= 5.
-$ -test-fn-single-value-parameters aa 12 5
-Error: Parameter DD must be specified.
-$ -test-fn-single-value-parameters aa 12 5 G
-Error: Value 'G' for parameter DD is not one of the allowed values \[A,B,C\].
-$ -test-fn-single-value-parameters aa 12 5 A
-Error: Parameter EE must be specified.
-$ -test-fn-single-value-parameters aa 12 5 A 123
-Error: Value '123' for parameter EE does not match required pattern '\[a-z\]\+'.
 $ -test-fn-single-value-parameters aa 12 5 A foo
 AA:aa BB:12 CC:5 DD:A EE:foo FF:cat
-$ -test-fn-single-value-parameters aa 12 5 A foo 123
-Error: Value '123' for parameter FF must only contain characters a-z.
 $ -test-fn-single-value-parameters aa 12 5 A foo bar
 AA:aa BB:12 CC:5 DD:A EE:foo FF:bar
 ```